History of Macau: 1844–1938: The Hong Kong effect

 After China ceded Hong Kong to the British in 1842, Macau's position as a major regional trading centre declined further still because larger ships were drawn to the deep-water port of Victoria Harbour.
-In an attempt to reverse the decline, Portugal declared Macau a free port, expelled Chinese officials and soldiers, and thereafter levied taxes on Chinese residents.
+In 1846, Portugal dispatched João Maria Ferreira do Amaral to serve as governor of Macau.
+He unilaterally declared Macau a Portuguese colony, stopped annual rent payments to China, occupied the nearby Island of Taipa (which had never been Portuguese territory), and imposed a new series of taxes on Macau residents.
 In 1846, there was a revolt of the boatmen that was put down.